-These days we’ve made sure to protect ourselves which Mr. CBB will explain below.
+These days, we’ve ensured to protect ourselves, which Mr. CBB will explain below.

 How To Protect Your Property From Thieves

-There are many ways that you can protect yourself as a homeowner, renter, or business owner.
+You can protect yourself as a homeowner, renter, or business owner in many ways.

-Let’s have a look at what we can all do to keep thieves away.
+Let’s look at what we can all do to keep thieves away.

 - Lights on the outside and one inside if you are out for the night or a late return

-- Install ground lights, security sensor lighting, solar lighting outdoors.
+- Install ground lights, security sensor lighting, and solar lighting outdoors.
 (I’ve done this)